 Now comes the best part—harvesting and savoring your delicious crops!
 If you’re not certain when to pick your vegetables and herbs, you’ll find tips on our Bonnie Plants website or the Homegrown with Bonnie Plants app.
 Looking for ways to use your harvest?
 You’ll find garden fresh recipes on the Bonnie Plants website, too.

 Aren’t you glad you dug up that bit of lawn and created your own in-ground garden?
-Soon, you’ll be growing so much produce that you’ll have plenty to share with friends and neighbors.
+Soon, you’ll be growing so much produce that you’ll have plenty to share.
 Enjoy the harvest!